-The Technology department offers three separate GCSE and GCSE-equivalent courses.
-All of these courses follow on smoothly from the courses taught at Key Stage 3.
+The Technology department offers two separate GCSE courses.
+Both of these courses follow on smoothly from the courses taught at Key Stage 3.
 When deciding which course to choose, you should select the area in which you have gained the most success and enjoyment.
 A Technology subject can be one element of a broad and balanced timetable at Key Stage 4.